 Next, choose the best risk response based on the numerical outcome.

 Your role at this point is to facilitate a discussion of the results.
-In this example, we see that Option C has the highest Total Score of 3.5, followed by A and lastly B. You’d want to suggest Option C to the risk owner (or project sponsor).
+In this example, we see that Option C has the highest Total Score of 3.5, followed by A and lastly B. You would want to suggest Option C to the risk owner (or project sponsor).

 Once the decision is made, document the decision in the risk response plan and take the necessary steps to implement the decision.